abdrahmansoltan/Learning-Notes/Programming Languages/Python/02-Object-Oriented-Programming.md

 - in `c++`, `java`, this concept is more loaded with **hiding** things from outsiders

   - but `python` has another philosophy: **trust other programmers**
+    - Python is not good at hiding things from other programmers (data and methods)
     - Python does not support formal access control, but names beginning with a single underscore (`_`) are conventionally akin to **protected**, while names beginning with a double underscore (`__`) (other than special methods) are akin to **private**.

 - Using the underscore `_` symbol